 PostgreSQL REST API connection allows for better web and application platforms that can utilize PostgreSQL as a destination.
 REST API allows the generation of an interface for seamless usage of PostgreSQL with the application.
 The Postgres API offers a wide range of functions for managing and querying relational databases.

-Click here to learn more about the differences between API and Rest API
+You can also learn more about the differences between API and Rest API through our blog.

-And now that you’re familiar with the concept, let’s read about three simple methods to create an API to get data from PostgreSQL.
+Now that you’re familiar with the concept, let’s read about three simple methods for creating an API to get data from PostgreSQL.

 Method 1: Using Hevo Data for PostgreSQL REST API Connection